Does God Care About Me Personally? What Judaism, Christianity, and Islam Teach

 Key takeaways

-• All three Abrahamic faiths affirm that God cares about individuals personally — this is one of their strongest shared convictions.
+• All three Abrahamic faiths affirm that God cares about individuals personally — this isn't seriously disputed within any of them.

 FAQs